 And of course, as with everything else the presentation of the hour is just as important as the cocktail itself.

-Hosts and guests attest to how the most successful holiday events are usually simple, elegant and laid back parties, that has feeling like they are in a slightly fancier setting than their homes.
+Time and time again, it is always proven that guests enjoy parties when the atmosphere is laid back and somewhat simple, with a touch of elegance.
 Think back to the most enjoyable parties you have attended; did it ever include a host who was not having a good time themselves?
 Most likely not.
 And while we do agree that there is a certain amount of pressure that comes with hosting a holiday event (and working to outshine that one cousin’s party that your whole family still talks about), it can be handled gracefully if you follow these easy steps.
-Don’t forget to let us know your hosting experience this year in the comments below!
+We wish you all happy holidays and as always, don’t forget to let us know your hosting experience this year in the comments below!